THE GIFT OF AN OPPORTUNITY

 Coheirship with Christ is not just ascribed to us.
 We must share the suffering of Christ in order to be qualified.

-And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
+and if children, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.
 (Romans 8:17)

 The idea that we are not required to make any effort, that Christ does it all, governs the thinking and actions of many Christians.
 But this viewpoint hardly is scriptural.
 It has robbed the Gospel of its authority and power.
 Instead of saints we have sinners who “legally” are acceptable to God.
 Instead of a new creation we have a “ticket” to Heaven.
 Instead of a glorious holy city we have a city occupied by sinning, self-willed people whom God regards as righteous.

 It is being implied that Christ saves us in our sins, not from our sins.
 This means if we are fornicating God sees us practicing holiness.
 If we are cheating someone God sees us as upright and honorable.
 If we are drunken God sees us as self-controlled.
 If we are lying God hears only the truth from our mouth.

 It is being assumed today that the Lord Jesus can only forgive us, He does not possess enough power to deliver us or change us.